 Cultural and Artistic

-The sheer magic of the environment has inspired generations of poets and writers such as Wordsworth, Keats, Sir Walter Scott, Louis Stevenson and artists such as the Scottish colourists, and the famous Celtic jeweller Alec Ritchie.
-The island continues to inspire creativity to the present day with our resident artist and silver smith Mhairi Killin, and the poet Kenneth Stevens.
+The sheer magic of the environment has inspired generations of poets and writers such as Wordsworth, Keats, Sir Walter Scott, Louis Stevenson and artists such as the Scottish Colourists, and the famous Celtic jeweller Alec Ritchie.
+The island continues to inspire creativity to the present day with our local artist and silver smith Mhairi Killin, and the poet Kenneth Stevens.

 We host writing workshops inspired by the Celtic Experience of wilderness and landscape and hope to be offering more in the future.
 Keep an eye on our current news and events.

 You will need to make any specialist purchases before you arrive on Iona.
-There are plenty of opportunities for gift shopping from local artisans at: the Aosdana silver studio and gallery; The Iona Gallery and Pottery, selling both contemporary and original oil paintings; Oran Creative Crafts co-operative for local craftspeople; and The Iona Craft Shop for Scottish knitwear and gifts.
+There are plenty of opportunities for gift shopping from local artisans at: the Aosdana silver studio and gallery; The Iona Gallery and Pottery, selling both contemporary and original oil paintings; Oran Creative Crafts co-operative for local craftspeople; The Iona Craft Shop for Scottish knitwear and gifts; and the Martyrs' Bay Shop for general gifts and Sound of Iona tartan products.
 The Iona Community Shop has a wide selection of fair trade goods and Wild Goose books and publications and finally there is a shop in the abbey run by Historic Scotland.
 See here for links.

-Food and toiletries can be purchased at the Spar and Findlay Ross and we have a post office so you can postmark your cards from here.
+Food and toiletries can be purchased at the Spar shop and we have a post office so you can postmark your cards from here.